zhufengGNSS/POD_GeoscienceAustralia/README.md

 ## Acknowledgements

+In this section we wish to acknowledge the use of and heritage of some of the source code that we have used to help develop the POD.

 ### Eclipse Routine

 The routines to calculate the eclipsing times for GPS satellites were based off the original routines written by Jan Kouba, they have since been heavily modified.